KevMamba/MFI-Internship.github.io/index.md

 ---
 layout: page
-title: "🎨 MFI Design Internship  "
+title: "🎨 MFI Design Internship"
 ---

 *By Carlson Ham*

 ---

 ## About the Program